cachethq/cachet/README.md

 The demo is reset every half hour.

+### Release Notes

+All releases are listed on the [Releases page](https://github.com/CachetHQ/Cachet/releases) of the [Cachet GitHub repository](https://github.com/CachetHQ/Cachet).
+On the Releases page, you can also find the release notes for each release.

 ## Translations

 A special thank you to our [translators](https://crowdin.com/project/cachet/activity_stream), who have allowed us to share Cachet with the world.
 If you'd like to contribute translations, please check out our [CrowdIn project](https://crowdin.com/project/cachet).